ericleek03/ME405-Romi-Project/index.md

 The primary goal of this project was to design a Romi robot capable of reliably completing a multi-checkpoint course using only onboard sensing and state estimation.
 The robot must:

-- Follow taped lines
+- Follow the black lines
-- Navigate sections without lines
+- Navigate sections without lines with state estimation
 - Detect and react to physical obstacles
 - Operate fully autonomously